 Dr. Meghna Sabharwal is a faculty member in the School of Economic, Political and Policy Sciences at UT-Dallas and Associate Professor and PhD Advisor in the Public Affairs Program.
 Her research interests are focused on public human resources management, specifically related to job satisfaction and productivity, workplace diversity, and high-skilled immigration.
 Her expertise lies in studying these issues with special attention to the scientific enterprise of the United States.
 She received a two year (2012-2014) NSF grant to study Return migration of academic scientists and engineers from the United States to India.

 Dr. Sabharwal received her doctorate in public administration from Arizona State University in 2008.
-She worked as a postdoctoral research fellow at the City College of New York, City University of New York (CUNY) before joining the faculty at the University of Texas at Dallas in 2009.
+She worked as a postdoctoral research fellow at the City College of New York, City University of New York (CUNY) before joining the faculty at the University of Texas at Dallas in fall 2009.